oldmanyellsathema/old-man-yells-at-hema/billiards-room.md

 ## The Billiards Room

-Past the library, behind the curtain nobody asks about, there's a room with bad lighting and sharp tools.
+Past the library, behind the curtain, there's a room, a room with bad lighting and sharp tools.

 This is where the practical work happens.
-No essays, no opinions — just instruments for the people who actually show up and fight.
+No essays, no opinions, just instruments for the people who actually show up and fight.

 ---

 ### ⚔ Scouting Diary & Combat Judge

-A tracking tool for HEMA and Bohurt.
+A tracking tool for HEMA.
 Built because nothing else existed that wasn't a spreadsheet held together with spite.

 **What it does:**